donalee/HORDE/README.md

 #### Step 3.
 Running HORDE on your Data

-Now, you are ready to learn the representations of medical entities based on HORDE.
+Now, you are ready to learn the representations of medical entities based on `HORDE`.

 * if you want to use CPU
 ```